Putin moots major gas hub in Turkey with Nord Stream supplies | Headlines

 Putin moots major gas hub in Turkey with Nord Stream supplies

+Putin also said that Russian gas could still be supplied to Europe through one remaining intact part of the Nord Stream 2 pipeline but the ball was now in the EU's court on whether it wanted that to happen.
+"It is possible to repair gas pipelines running along the bottom of the Baltic Sea, but this will only make sense if they are further economically justified," he said, adding that the security of the pipeline would have to be ensured.

-President Vladimir Putin on Wednesday said that Russia could redirect supplies for the damaged Nord Stream pipeline to the Black Sea to create a major European gas hub in Turkey, or even use the one intact part of Nord Stream 2 to supply the EU.
-An investigation is under way into explosions last month that ruptured the Russian-built Nord Stream 1 and Nord Stream 2 pipelines on the bed of the Baltic Sea.
+President Vladimir Putin said on Wednesday that Russia could redirect supplies intended for the damaged Nord Stream pipelines to the Black Sea to create a European gas hub in Turkey, or even use the one intact part of Nord Stream 2 to supply the EU.
+An investigation is underway into explosions last month that ruptured the Russian-built Nord Stream 1 and Nord Stream 2 pipelines on the bed of the Baltic Sea.

 Putin said it was possible to repair the pipelines but that Russia and Europe should decide their fate.
-"We could move the lost volumes along the Nord Streams along the bottom of the Baltic Sea to the Black Sea region and thus make the main routes for the supply of our fuel, our natural gas to Europe through Turkey, creating the largest gas hub for Europe in Turkey," Putin said.
+"We could move the lost volumes from the Nord Streams along the bottom of the Baltic Sea to the Black Sea region and thus make the main routes for the supply of our fuel, our natural gas to Europe through Turkey, creating the largest gas hub for Europe in Turkey," he said at an energy conference in Moscow.

+"That is, of course, if our partners are interested in this.
+And economic feasibility, of course."
+Putin's decision to send troops into Ukraine has prompted European buyers to say they will wean themselves off Russian oil and gas and look for alternative suppliers.

+"It is possible to repair gas pipelines running along the bottom of the Baltic Sea, but this will only make sense if they are further economically justified," he said, adding that the security of the pipeline would have to be ensured.
+"And there is one branch of the Nord Stream-2, apparently which survived," Putin said.
+"Russia is ready to start such deliveries, the ball, as they say, is in the court of the European Union."

-Three of the Nord Stream pipelines are damaged.
+OIL PRODUCTION Three of the Nord Stream pipelines are damaged.
 That leaves only one line of Nord Stream 2, which has an annual capacity of 27.5 billion cubic metres, functional.
-Russia, Putin said, could open the gas taps on that line if Europe wanted it to.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)